 Appropriation of the Oikos: Precarious Host/Guest Relations in Daniel Defoe's Robinson Crusoe

-Daniel Defoe’s most famous adventure novel Robinson Crusoe introduces the eponymous protagonist as a self-made practical man that fares more or less well in the world given his survival skills helped by a fair amount of luck.
-Crusoe appears to be the embodiment of homo economicus who optimally engages with his environment to reach his self-interested ends, and such engagement accordingly points to a certain manipulation of, or domination over other humans, animals, and nature in general.
-Crusoe has an unabashed propensity for claiming things, people, and places that fall under his gaze as his own throughout the narrative.
-In this study, I will read Crusoe’s attitude and claim of ownership through the lens of Derridean host/guest relations in which Crusoe is revealed to be a guest who is received in the “home” of the oikos (as in homeland, i.e. the land that receives/accommodates).
-However, as I further contend, Crusoe’s increasingly possessive, expansionist, and exploitative attitude figures as a precursor to humans’ endless desire to dominate and appropriate nature (oikos), and thus become masters/hosts in the world where they are, in fact, mere guests.
+Daniel Defoe’s most renowned adventure novel Robinson Crusoe introduces the eponymous protagonist as a selfmade practical man that fares more or less well in the world given his survival skills helped by a fair amount of luck.
+Crusoe appears to be the embodiment of Homo economicus who optimally engages with his environment to reach his self-interested ends, and such engagement accordingly points to a certain manipulation or domination of other humans, animals, and nature.
+Crusoe has an unabashed propensity for claiming people, nonhuman beings, places, and objects that fall under his gaze as his own throughout the narrative.
+In this study, Robinson Crusoe’s self-interested individualism and his deeply anthropocentric relations with the environment which appears only as a means for the anthropos to achieve his ends will be read through the lens of Derridean host/guest relations in which Crusoe is revealed to be a guest who is received in the “home” of the oikos (as in homeland, i.e., the land that receives/accommodates).
+In this light, it will be further argued that Crusoe’s deeply anthropocentric, expansionist, and exploitative attitude figures as a precursor to humans’ endless desire to dominate and appropriate nature (oikos), and thus become masters/hosts in the world where they are, in fact, mere guests.

 Bacon, F. (2000).
 The New Organon (L. Jardine and M. Silverthorne, Eds.).
 Cambridge University Press.